ComposableFi/composable/frame/dutch-auction/research.md

 - splits collateral by pieces one by one put into auction

 - auction time parameters depend on liquidity of collateral (these set by governance as collateral factor)

+- see example of it in `clip.sol` of makerdao